dingodb/dingo/docs/deployment/deploy_in_single_node_using_docker.md

 ## Deploy Architecture View

-There are many types of roles in the cluster mode of DingoDB, such as coordinator, executor, driver-proxy, and the cluster mode requires at least three machines.
-The architecture view can refer [dingo-deploy-architecture](https://dingodb.readthedocs.io/en/latest/deployment/deploy_on_cluster.html).
+There are many types of roles in the cluster mode of DingoDB, such as coordinator, executor, dingo-store, and the cluster mode requires at least three machines.
+The architecture view can refer [dingo-deploy-architecture](https://dingodb.readthedocs.io/en/latest/deployment/deploy_on_cluster_by_ansible.html).

 ## Directory Structure Planning